Our School Leadership & Administrative Structure

 The Department of Information Technology, led by the Director of IT, is an integral part of GDGWS’ daily operations.
 It provides cost-effective, cutting-edge technology products and services support to classrooms and controls the school Nerve Centre.

-Ensuring an equitable admissions process, the Director of Admissions balances the needs of potential candidates with the mission, multicultural ethos and vision of the school.
-Working in conjunction with the Executive Director, Principal, Vice-Principal and Coordinators of the IB and IGCSE programmes, the Office of the Director of Admissions develops admission criteria, tests and policies and evaluates the academic records of all potential candidates.
+Ensuring an equitable admissions process, the Head of Admissions balances the needs of potential candidates with the mission, multicultural ethos and vision of the school.
+Working in conjunction with the Executive Director, Principal, Vice-Principal and Coordinators of the IB and IGCSE programmes, the Office of the Head of Admissions develops admission criteria, tests and policies and evaluates the academic records of all potential candidates.
 They also analyse their standardised test scores, participation in extracurricular activities and sport, as well as personal recommendations.
-Interacting closely with prospective students and their parents, the Office of the Director of Admission provides information about GDGWS and its enrolment policy while working closely with the Office of Finance & Accounting, to assist enrolment.
+Interacting closely with prospective students and their parents, the Office of the Head of Admissions provides information about GDGWS and its enrolment policy while working closely with the Office of Finance & Accounting, to assist enrolment.
 It keeps the administration informed of important admission statistics, organises tours of the school and sets up recruiting events.

 Fundamental to its success, the Diploma Programme Coordinator at GDGWS aligns the values and vision of the school with an understanding of the principles and practices of the programme.
 In collaboration with the core leadership at the school, the DP Coordinator ensures GDGWS is fertile ground for the implementation of the programme, providing leadership, guidance and support to the students and faculty.
 The Office of the DP Coordinator manages all activities, while administering and communicating crucial information and updates to various stakeholders invested in the Diploma Programme.